xavierloeraflores/ml-proposal-wgu/writeup.md

 Data will be sourced from all the public images uploaded to the company's social media platform by users.
 The company terms of service allow for the use of images uploaded to the platform for improving features on the platform.
 These images can be found on the company's database and can be accessed through the company's API or either through a direct connection to the database.

 ### Data Collection Method
+Once we have access to the collection of image data via either the company's API or direct connection to the database, we will collect the images to store them for use in training the machine learning model.
+For the most part, the data collected will already be categorized as explicit or not explicit since the company's moderation team had already flagged the images when the throughput of images was lower.
+The company only recently faced the issue of an increase in un-flagged explicit images so most of the images on the platform are already categorized.

 #### Method Advantage